react-static/react-static/README.md

 ```

 To Subscribe to Router loading events, use `Router.subscribe(callback)`.
-The subscribe callback will fire whenever the loading state changes.
+This can be extremely useful when using a library like `nprogress` to show a loading status.

-Example:
+The subscribe callback will fire whenever the loading state changes:
 ```javascript
 import { Router } from 'react-static'